-What Is CCTV Camera – Closed-circuit television (CCTV), also known as video surveillance, is the use of video cameras to transmit a signal to a specific place, on a limited set of monitors.
-It differs from broadcast television in that the signal is not openly transmitted, though it may employ point to point (P2P), point to multipoint (P2MP), or mesh wired or wireless links.
+What Is CCTV Camera – Closed-circuit television (CCTV), commonly known as video surveillance, is the use of video cameras to send a signal to a specific location, which is then displayed on a limited number of monitors.
+The transmission is not openly broadcasted, unlike broadcast television, albeit it may use point to point (P2P), point to multipoint (P2MP), or mesh wired or wireless connectivity.

-Though almost all video cameras fit this definition, the term is most often applied to those used for surveillance in areas that may need monitoring such as bars, banks, casinos, schools, hotels, airports, hospitals, restaurants, military installations, convenience stores, and other areas where security is needed.
+Though practically all video cameras meet this criterion, the phrase is most commonly applied to those used for surveillance in places where security is required, such as bars, banks, casinos, schools, hotels, airports, hospitals, restaurants, military installations, convenience stores, and other places.

-Video surveillance has generated significant debate about balancing its use with individuals’ right to privacy even when in public.
+Video surveillance has sparked heated debate about how to balance its usage with people’s right to privacy, even while they’re out in public.

-In industrial plants, CCTV equipment may be used to observe parts of a process from a central control room, for example when the environment is not suitable for humans CCTV systems may operate continuously or only as required to monitor a particular event.
+CCTV technology can be used in industrial plants to monitor parts of a process from a central control room, for example when the environment is unsuitable for humans.
+CCTV systems can run continuously or only when necessary to monitor a specific incident.

 CCTV system with DVR